-The People and Remuneration Committee supports the Board in overseeing that Suncorp's people and remuneration frameworks support the achievement of Suncorp's strategic and cultural objectives and are fair, transparent and responsible.
+The People and Remuneration Committee assists the Board in overseeing that Suncorp's people and remuneration frameworks support the achievement of Suncorp's strategic and cultural objectives and are fair, transparent and responsible.
 Specific matters addressed through the year, in accordance with its Charter, include:

-- reviewing and making recommendations to the Board in relation to: - the remuneration arrangements and outcomes for the Group CEO, Group Executives and other Responsible Persons, with reference to their annual performance outcomes - the size of the annual short-term incentive and fixed pay increase pools for employees - consideration of the applicability of deferral, malus or clawback in relation to variable remuneration for the Group CEO, Group Executives and other Accountable Persons - · the recruitment, retention and succession planning for senior executives, including the Group CEO and Group Executives - the remuneration of non-executive directors - · measurable objectives for achieving diversity in the composition of the Board, Group Executives and employees generally - reviewing management's implementation of organisational culture, diversity and inclusion initiatives - reviewing management's employee engagement and talent management strategies.
+- reviewing and making recommendations to the Board in relation to: - the Group's remuneration framework, including an assessment of the effectiveness of the remuneration framework and its compliance with any applicable legal and regulatory requirements - · the remuneration arrangements and outcomes for the Group CEO, senior executives and other specified roles - · the structure and operation of equity-based plans, including performance measures and outcomes in relation to short and long-term incentive grants for the Group CEO, senior executives and other accountable persons - · the size of the annual short-term incentive and fixed pay increase pools across the Group - · recruitment, retention, termination and succession planning for senior executives - · decisions relating to deferral of variable remuneration, and application of malus and/or clawback if applicable - · the remuneration of non-executive directors - · measurable objectives for achieving diversity in the composition of the Board, senior executives and employees generally - reviewing management's implementation of organisational culture, diversity and inclusion initiatives - reviewing management's employee engagement and talent management strategies.